JoostVisser/obsidian-earth/Projects/Travel trips/Japan trip.md

 - Fellow people I know in Japan.

+So for now, let's:
+- Make a list of funky co-living spaces I can stay at, and...
+- Poke Dan Dan, André and the other Portuguese guy, haha.

 For co-working/co-living spots, here are spots I can stay for two weeks:

 - Shikoku: Kotori co-working and hostel: https://www.kotori-japan.com/en/
     - Also has a pop-up co-living for a month: https://www.altcoliving.com/alt_popup/ Focus on meditation and connecting with locals
-    - Can probably work 24/7 from this place
+    - Can work 24/7 from this place
 - Zushi, near Tokyo: https://amigo-house.com/